 What is a blog used for?
 Well, take it from a guy who’s been blogging since 1999.
 It’s used for a lot of things, depending on who is running the blog.
 It helps to remember that ultimately, a blog is just a web site.
 So you can use it for anything you would use any other web page for.
 But let’s explore it.
 My motivations for blogging certainly have changed over time.

 Don’t get me wrong.
 SEO has changed.
-Old-fashioned SEO is dead, or close to it.
+Old-fashioned SEO, which amounted to keyword stuffing and little else, is dead.
 But ignoring SEO is a shortcut and it backfires on you.
 It backfired on me.

 I first started using Google Adsense sometime in 2003 or 2004.
 But using Adsense with WordPress isn’t completely straightforward.
 So here’s an easy, concise guide to using Adsense with WordPress, including within your content.